night-ghost/minimosd-extra/README.md

 * support for GPS-less setup: Alt and Groundspeed works without GPS
 * flight data shown on "no input data" screen - for setup on ground station

+v844
+* new panel for HDOP
+* new panel for channel status - 5 steps

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835